sabine-mejia/sabine-mejia/README.md

 I'm a Computer Science graduate student at Penn pursuing my MSE in CIS.
 My interests include Human-Computer Interaction and how tech can be applied to healthcare and education.
 ## 🔭 Projects & Work
 - Machine learning for Computational biology
+- Formal modeling and digital simulation of healthcare devices (Pacemaker)

 ## 🛠️ Tech Stack
 **Languages:** Python, Java, C++, JavaScript, SQL, C, HTML/CSS